• Skip to main content

 • A sprinkle of sugar.
 A little goes a long way!

 • Applesauce.
-You have try my chunky, homemade kind!
+You have try my chunky, homemade apple sauce!
 So easy and the kids love it!

 • Quark dip.
 Since quark is hard to find, I serve mine with a dip made of equal parts Greek yogurt and sour cream, some fresh chopped chives and salt.
 So simple and so good!